ampproject/amp.dev/content/docs/fundamentals/converting/resolving-errors.md

 <link href="base.css" rel="stylesheet" />
 ```

 The problem is that this is an external stylesheet reference.
 In AMP, to keep the load times of documents as fast as possible, you cannot include external stylesheets.
-Instead, all stylesheet rules must be added inline in the AMP document using `<style amp-custom></style>` tags.
+Instead, all stylesheet rules must be embedded in the AMP document using `<style amp-custom></style>` tags, or as inline styles.

 ```html
 <style amp-custom>